-Biennial Review: The institution conducted a biennial review of its drug and alcohol prevention program at the end of the 2019/2020 Award Year and determined that the program is effective.
+Biennial Review: The institution conducted a biennial review of its drug and alcohol prevention program in the summer of 2022 and determined that the program is effective.
 There were no drug or alcohol-related violations that occurred on the institution's campus or as part of any of the institution's activities and therefore, there were no sanctions imposed.